 Sitting on the floor with Hayley again, Shellie gave a grunt as she lay herself down beside us, almost as if she instinctively knew what to do.
-Shellie always had an instinctive communication style with me.
+Shellie always had an intuitive communication style with me.
 Ours was a silent conversation that took place through our body language and eye contact.
 I had glanced from her eyes to the floor and then gave two little hand pats onto the floor.
 She rested her big slobbery face onto my leg, just like Boots did – just like they always did when they lay beside me like that.
 When the needle went in she looked right into my eyes, and I felt like a betrayer.
-Who lays their dog down to their death?
-Then again, who leaves their dog to suffer a whole winter just to have them pass away of old age?
+Who lays their best friend down to their death?
+Then again, who leaves their best friend to suffer a whole winter just to have them pass away of old age?
 I vowed to never get another dog because this dilemma would haunt me for the rest of my life.
 Hayley broke the silence.
 Smiling at Shellie, she said, “You’re going to change into an invisible flying angel dog like Bootie.”

 I whispered to Shellie, “Good bye my girl.
 Thank you for your love.”

 Shellie closed her eyes and went peacefully to be with Boots, to wherever dogs go when they die.